-EGSAC has worked with the departments Director of Graduate Study to implement a EGSAC Graduate Student Diversity Advocate team.
-This was a new initiative that started in fall 2016.
+EGSAC has worked with the departments’ Associate Heads/Directors of Graduate Study to implement a EGSAC Graduate Student Diversity Advocate team.
+This initiative started in fall 2016.
 A diversity advocate is an engineering graduate student who works with their home department’s Graduate Program Office and EGSAC to build a more inclusive community among engineering graduate students.

 Questions about the EGSAC Department Diversity Advocates program should be directed to Lauren Logan.